chrismartinjazz/euchre/notes.md

 - [x] Extract BiddingManager from Game, overall refactoring of Game main method.
 - [x] Fix bug where going alone means play only against own team mate!
 (Opposite of intended behaviour)
 - [x] Adjust display initialization to make it clearer
-- [ ] ComputerPlayer move THINKING_TIME to a class instance variable, add some variability to thinking time in announce method.
-- [ ] Update ComputerPlayer AI and fine tune, add more personality and card playing logic.
+- [x] Update ComputerPlayer AI and fine tune, add more card playing logic.
+- [ ] Refactor ComputerPlayer (and then HumanPlayer) so it is all at the same level of abstraction - add a ComputerPlayerTricks class
+- [ ] Update all the tests to make them consistent in formatting, use of instance doubles
+- [ ] ComputerPlayer move THINKING_TIME to a class instance variable.

 ## Classes